A1Smirnov/alab32031/README.md

-# React Webpack Project
+# Rendering Arrays in React

-This is a simple React application set up with Webpack for development and production builds.
-The app demonstrates how to integrate React with Webpack for modern JavaScript development.
+This project is a React lab focused on rendering components from an array of data stored in state.

+## Project Overview

+The objective of this project is to display a list of learner profiles, each with multiple scores, using React components and state management.
+The data includes each learner's name, bio, and score history, and the project demonstrates how to manage and render arrays in a React application.

-## Features
+## Requirements

-- React app bundled with Webpack
-- Hot-reloading and development server setup
-- Optimized production build
+- **Components**:
-- React state management with `useState` hook
+  - `App` component holds the `learners` array in its state and renders a `Learner` component for each learner.
+  - `Learner` component renders the learner’s `name` and `bio`, and passes each score to the `Score` component.
+  - `Score` component displays each score’s `date` and `score` properties.
+- **Styling**: Layout and styling are left to the developer's discretion, but the project should have a clean, user-friendly interface.

 ## Project Setup

-### Prerequisites

-Make sure you have [Node.js](https://nodejs.org/) installed.

 ### Installation

-Clone the repository and install the dependencies:
+Clone the repository and install dependencies:

 ```bash
 git clone <repository_url>